sansona/palettecleanse/README.md

-# snaptocmap
+# palettecleanser
-python library for converting images to colormaps
+ `palettecleanser` is a python library for converting images to custom color maps